https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

-Two solid spheres simuw.0x:6gdvy t yltaneously start rolling (from rest) down an incline.
-One sphere has twice the radius and twice the mass of the other.
+Two solid spheres simultaneously start rolling (fr7s0 xe l3dth3mom rest) down an incline.
+One smt03l d73 exshphere has twice the radius and twice the mass of the other.
 Which reaches the bottom of the incline first?
 Which has the greater speed there?
-Which has the greater total kinetic energy at the y0v w:.6dtgy xbottom?
+Which has the greater total kinetic energy at the bottom?

 Correct Answer: